Baltimore Chamber of Connection

 As a Founding Chapter of the United States Chamber of Connection, we are working to make social connection a core part of Baltimore’s civic infrastructure.

+Our goal is to bring together leaders, organizations, and residents to strengthen relationships across communities and make it easier for people to build meaningful connections.
 Our role is not to replace the work already happening across the region.
-It is to bring it together—aligning leaders, amplifying what works, and helping build the shared infrastructure and resources needed for connection to thrive at scale.
+It is to align leaders, amplify what works, and help build the shared infrastructure and resources needed for connection to thrive at scale.

-We are focused on three initial efforts:
+We are focused on four initial efforts:

-Launching a State of Connection Report
+1. Launching a State of Connection Report

 A regional assessment based on the Six Points of Connection framework to understand where connection is strong, where it is breaking down, and for whom.
 This will provide a shared baseline for the city and help guide collective action—informing priorities, investment, and coordination across sectors for 2027 and beyond.

-Building a Connection Council
+2. Building a Connection Council

-Growing a Community Builders Network
+4. Growing the Community Builders Ecosystem

 A network of people across Baltimore who are already creating spaces for connection, from neighborhood organizers to cultural leaders to social club hosts.
 This network provides support, tools, visibility, and pathways for collaboration across communities.